Margaret “Peg” Diehl, LCADC, ICADC

 Edward M. Diehl

 Dr. Ranieri oversees all aspects of the medical treatment of patients for detoxification and residential treatment.
 He graduated from the Philadelphia College of Osteopathic Medicine in 1991.
-He is Board Certified in Family Medicine and has practiced in South Jersey for 18 years.
+He is Board Certified in Family Medicine and has practiced in South Jersey for 19 years.
+His is a Diplomate and Board Certified in Addiction Medicine.
 In 2007, he started to assist and educate his primary care patients in addiction treatment options.
-In 2013, he became Board Certified in Addiction Medicine.
 Dr. Ranieri came to Seabrook House with extensive experience which includes working in his private practice, The Center for Healing Light and Integrative Medicine in Sewell, New Jersey.
 He has continued to volunteer for a Drug & Alcohol Christian Discipleship Recovery House, since 2003 and as a Drug and Alcohol Monitor for the Professional Assistance Program ( formerly PHP ) since 1998.
 As a licensed, Medical Acupuncturist, he has incorporated Medical Acupuncture to ease the cravings and withdraw symptoms from substance abuse.

 Stephanie Loebs, RN, BSN

 Stephanie began her career in addiction medicine and treatment services in 1993.
 She began working at the Farley Center in Williamsburg, VA in 1995 and has since held numerous positions including director of nursing, director of admissions, and director of clinical services.
 In 2005, Stephanie was appointed Executive Director at the Farley Center.
 She earned her bachelor’s degree in nursing from the Medical College of Virginia in Richmond.
 Today, Stephanie oversees all medical operations for all Seabrook House programs and sites.
 She has expertise in addiction medicine nursing, quality management, fiscal management, licensing and accreditation, program development, utilization review and marketing.